 This poem, written at the outbreak of World War II, captures the feelings of fear and uncertainty that prevailed at the time.
 It highlights how the meaning we place on things can eclipse other meanings and can keep us afraid.

 Of late, some people will be aware of several Project Fears generated to influence our behaviour.
-These use the ‘nudge’ perspective in an unethical way.
+These individuals, often with Government portfolios, are using the ‘nudge’ perspective in an unethical way.

 How come are we so susceptible to Project Fears?
 Because our negative bias pushes us towards controlling our lives and that can end up dropping us into the Haunted Wood, sometimes by parachute!

 Auden was aware that the Second World War was dropping a whole generation into a Haunted Wood.
 Today the woods could become a forest if we let this happen.
 We are surrounded by so much change in our social, political and employment settings, to name just three.

 Some experiments in seeing the wood for the trees

 The search for meaning, or finding a sense of purpose in our lives, leads us to develop habitual responses.
 For instance, on one page I demonstrate how difficult it is to hold two very different pictures in our mind at the same time.
 One strategy you can follow is to take regular breaks and look at the landscape – and just notice where you ‘really’ are.

 Another strategy is to keep your communications under observation.
 Sometimes it helps to review the labels we use when dealing with other people.
 Is the wood a forest, or is the wood a beautiful thing seen from afar.
 Is it a metaphor that needs to be read differently?